 You love to brainstorm and be with people that want to have fun without ego.
 To me, that’s key, and my Positivity® theme piping in.
 It has to be fun for me if I’m in a group.
 My experience is that brilliant ideas often are born out of silly ones, so a free-flowing and open environment is key.

 You love to play outside the box

 You thrive when you have the opportunity to use your creativity to inspire and energize yourself and others.

 In fact, one of your talents is to take what you have and shift the perspectives by looking at it from different angles and offering fresh ideas.

 You love to come up with new ideas and hate repetition and doing what you’ve already done.

 This theme has a lot of similarities with the fluidity of Adaptability®.
 It’s very much now in the moment and on the fly that ideas come when you’re in flow in a conversation or sitting on your own thinking about stuff.

-Reading is another source for ideas, tapping into other people’s genius can energize you and stimulate more ideas that you hadn’t thought about before.
+Reading is another source of ideas; tapping into other people’s genius can energize you and stimulate more ideas that you hadn’t thought about before.

 Quantum leap growth

-Ideation® is a theme that moves forward, one or several ideas at the time.
+Ideation® is a theme that moves forward, one or several ideas at a time.
 To me, this theme feels very spontaneous.